GeorgyOstr/newphilo/README.md

 - Can't do anything against join fail
 - Not handling mutex_destroy fail (still locked, probably join also fail or something terrible)
 - All the args assumed to be positive int
-- Gettimeofday on system is stable and never errors
-- (2^32) milliseconds = 49.7102696 days
 - This programm not overflows for long time on systems with 32bit integers